NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/05_01_developing_custom_adapter.md

 ```

 **Note** On some systems, there might be a conflict of available EC Codes libraries
 versions.
+It usually leads to crashes or errors in code execution.
-You can force Python modules (including Herbie) to use the version provided
+You can force Python modules to use the version provided
 by the operating system by setting the following environmental variables:

 ```bash